IndigoViking/Jsond/README.md

 ### json_decode

-Pass a json string to |json_decode and it will return an associative array.
+Pass a json string to |json_decode and it will return an object.

 `{{ entry.jsonField|json_decode }}`

-To return an object instead of an array, pass a parameter of 'true'.
+To return an array instead of an object, pass a parameter of 'true'.

 `{{ entry.jsonField|json_decode('true') }}`